 Boaters are looking for advanced features to personalize tiller control setup to meet their needs.
 And in response, Mercury developed a more ergonomic, comfortable, responsive and adaptive tiller to improve boating experiences.
 The new 40-115hp tiller is much more than a comfortable handle – it is a state of the art control system for the outboard engine.

-Mercury’s new tiller handle provides more adjustments than any other tiller.
+Mercury’s new boat motor tiller handle provides more adjustments than any other tiller.
 That flexibility allows boaters to comfortably operate the tiller regardless of driving hand preference.
 The 40-115hp tiller is the only tiller on the market that offers the ability to swap the shift handle to either side of the tiller, and to reverse the throttle grip rotation to the boater’s preference.
 The tiller handle has side to side adjustments up to 18 degrees port and starboard from center.
 Boaters can also adjust the handle’s vertical angle through an auto tilt lock system or down stop angle micro adjustment knob.